vicramon/ember-tutorial/chapters/modeling-leads.md

 # Modeling Leads

 To handle data we'll be using [Ember Data](https://github.com/emberjs/data).
-We got it for free with the ember-rails generator so we don't have do anything to start using it.
-Ember Data is the standard when it comes to Ember data adapters.
+We already installed it in Hello World so we don't have do anything to start using it.
+Although there are a few different data adapters for Ember, Ember Data is the standard.

 We have a Lead model in Rails but Ember needs to know about leads too in order to manipulate them.
-Create a lead model in Ember:
+We need to create a lead model in Ember.
+Ember Data gives us the `DS.Model` object which we'll extend:

 ```coffee
 # app/assets/javascripts/models/lead.js.coffee